lindbrook/packageRank/README.md

   from = "2020", to = "2020-03-20"), graphics = "base")
 ```

-If you want do the above on spearate independent scales, set
+If you want do the above on separate independent scales, set
 `same.xy = FALSE`:

 ``` r